FeedMore/classy-api/README.md

 ## Use
-Copy localsettings.py.local to localsettings.py and add the appropriate configuration deetails from your registered app.
+Copy localsettings.py.local to localsettings.py and add the appropriate configuration details from your registered app.

 Note, there may be someplace to get this that I missed but I had to pull my organization ID from the URL of my API login.